jonathansick/sitelle_notes/README.md

 SITELLE optical follow-up.
 There *is* some declination overlap.
 Study how gas gets converted into stars.
 Higher spatial resolution will improve inner kinematic profiles for DM studies.
 For kinematics, Halpha Fabry-Perot with SALT.
 Also combine IR imaging from WISE.
 SITELLE OII and SII will be useful.

 Projects like SKA are crucial for retaining talent in Africa.

+## SITELLE + Herschel Reference Survey (Amram)

+How did galaxies in the young universe form?
+How do they evolve?
+Local samples are useful for answering this because we can study them in detail.
+Need to figure out what we're seeing with JWST.

+We see red and blue sequence galaxies that roughly correlate with early vs late type morphologies.
+More fundamentally, how does mass and angular momentum build up; where does SF occur; BH feedback, etc..
+Need to study formation of galaxy components.
+Bulge formation encodes early formation history.
+Disk grows tells us how gas continues to accrete.
+How is star formation quenched (feedback from AGN, winds)?

+There are now ~50 integral field spectrographs in the world.
+None in the 8-10m class are being used for major/complete surveys (hmm?).
+Most have FOV of 1 arc min.
+Most have R=1000-2000.
+DiskMass has R=10000.
+MANGA at SDSS/APO is doing 10000 galaxies!

+Herschel Reference Survey: studies dust in 'normal' galaxies.
+Dust shields gas from UV field; cools the gas. (n.b., Dust is important people!)

+- Dust mass/temperature/gas-to-dust ratios
+- Study role of dust in ISM
+- Reconstruct SEDs
+- etc..

+Herschel RS is *volume limited* at high galactic latitude (15 to 25 Mpc).
+Includes 323 galaxies (258 late types; 65 early).
+Includes field *and* Virgo cluster.
+Lots of data across the entire electromagnetic spectrum to tie in.
+HeDaM database combines all these.

+How can SITELLE help?
+Need all phases of ISM: HI, H2, neutral and **ionized** (and dust).
+SITELLE can help with ISM (emission line fluxes and ratios) and stars (stellar populations and kinematics).